Quinn-Rainen/Tetris/README.md

 # Tetris
-Using python GUI make a playable version of Tetris
+Using python GUI and simple data structures allow a user to play a version of Tetris within Python.